Coffmans/Coffmans/README.md

-I am Directory of US Product Development, a Product Manager for various projects, and a software developer.
+I am Director of US Product Development, a Product Manager for various projects, and a software developer.

 <h3 align="left">About Me</h3>